 Ditch the Plastics

 Making the commitment to give up plastic is big!
 Luckily, it’s not one you must do all at once.
 Even the smallest change can still make a measurable difference.
 Start by eliminating single-use items.
 Invest in a reusable thermos or coffee mug, swap out food storage containers for sleek glass or silicone, and stock up on canvas grocery bags.
-When it comes to toiletries, watch out for sneaky places that plastics can hide.
+When it comes to toiletries, watch out for sneaky places where plastics can hide.
 Face wash, hand sanitizer and toothpaste often rely on tiny beads called microplastics to act as exfoliators; which unfortunately can’t be filtered out by water treatment plants.
 Instead, choose healthy biodegradable options that keeps you and our marine life safe.

 Invest in Sustainability